https://www.gosh.nhs.uk/conditions-and-treatments/procedures-and-treatments/long-term-eeg-monitoring-telemetry/

 Your child will be admitted to Koala Ward which is on Level 5, Morgan Stanley Clinical Building.

 Once you are in Koala Ward, check in with reception and you will be taken to your room.
 These rooms are larger than usual hospital rooms, so your child will be able to move about during the test.
-The Play Specialist will be able to provide things for your child to do during the day, but you can also bring in any favourite games, toys or a tablet for them to play with.
+The play team will be able to provide things for your child to do during the day, but you can also bring in any favourite games, toys or a tablet for them to play with.

 They will also ask your permission for activation procedures (looking at flashing lights, known as intermittent photic stimulation, and taking some deep breaths, known as hyperventilation or 'over-breathing').
 These are intended to highlight anything unusual in the electrical activity of the brain.